by Reed Hoffmann | Nov 22, 2016 | Beginner, Composition, Education, Intermediate, Light, People, Travel, Workshops

 by Reed Hoffmann | Aug 24, 2016 | Advanced, Archiving, Beginner, Computers, Intermediate, Technology, Travel

 What if you could have precise GPS location information for every photo you shoot?
 And better yet, you could do that for free?
 You probably can, and here’s how.
-During the Africa workshop I taught this summer, the other instructor (Bob Smith) told me he was using a...
+During an Africa workshop I taught one summer years ago, the other instructor (Bob Smith) told me he was...

 by Reed Hoffmann | Jul 23, 2016 | Beginner, Composition, Intermediate, Light, Travel, Wildlife, Workshops